Music

 So fresh, so clean

-NewJeans is the face of K-pop right now.
-When the five-membered group consisting of Minji, Danielle, Hanni, Haerin and Hyeji debuted on 22 July 2022, no one knew exactly how they would come to redefine the genre in a short period of time.
-For all my 10 years as a K-pop fan, I’ve never seen a group gain as much fame and success as NewJeans did in a span of a year.
+When the five-membered group consisting of Minji, Danielle, Hanni, Haerin and Hyeji debuted on 22 July 2022, no one knew exactly how they would come to redefine the genre in a short period.

 Furthermore, they have secured deals with several luxury brands—each member is a brand ambassador for at least one luxury fashion house.
 The quintet also currently hold the Guinness World Record for the fastest K-pop act to reach a billion streams on Spotify and has garnered over a million album sales for their debut EP, a feat rarely seen for K-pop rookies.
 Pretty much anything NewJeans touches goes viral.
 The 19 billion views on their #NewJeans TikTok hashtag show that.

 Their momentum has only increased from there.
 The group dropped their second EP Get Up on 21 July 2023, just a day before their one-year anniversary, and it sold nearly 1.2 million copies on the day of its release.
 They also made history as the only Asian music act to chart three songs simultaneously on the Billboard Hot 100 Chart, with Super Shy peaking at number 48.
-Currently, the girls are fresh off their performance at Lollapalooza 2023 in California, pulling in huge crowds for their debut US stage on 4 August.
+The girls also performed at Lollapalooza California 2023, pulling in huge crowds for their debut US stage on 4 August.

-It’s astounding how much NewJeans has achieved in just a year.
-The group has garnered tremendous love both domestically and internationally—but what is it about NewJeans that has everyone so enamoured?
+The group has garnered tremendous domestic and international love—but what about NewJeans has everyone so enamoured?
 Speaking as someone who has been following and listening to K-pop for over a decade *puts on glasses*, I have some observations on why the group works so well.
 See, mum?
 Told you my PhD in K-pop would come in handy one day.

 The power of a clear artistic and creative direction